Access to the University

 Denver, Colorado 80204

 The best way to decide if Northern is for you is to come and check it out for yourself.
 Northern encourages all interested students and their families to come to Havre for a campus visit.
 Visitors will be treated to a campus tour with a Northern student.
 They will then meet with faculty from fields that interest them and professionals in the Financial Aid Office.
 Other visits that may be arranged for interested parties include the Student Support Services, an athletics coach or even a classroom observation.
 Visitors can further get a taste of student life by being guests of the University in residence hall rooms and the campus-dining hall when available.
 At least one week's advance notice is required.
-More information
+Schedule your campus visit today!

 Falsification of Information